-As part of our mission to support the development of biomedical discoveries up to clinical proof of concept, EATRIS offers learning solutions targeted to the requirements of the different audiences.
-Benefiting from our large network with key opinion leaders in all areas relevant to translational medicine, we will make sure that the courses offer cutting edge insights.
+As part of our mission to support the development of biomedical discoveries up to clinical proof of concept, EATRIS offers learning solutions targeted to the requirements of different audiences.
+Benefiting from our large network with key opinion leaders in all areas relevant to translational medicine, we will make sure that the courses offer cutting-edge insights.

 We will go beyond simply conveying knowledge as we design courses that support the interaction of the participant and faculty so new knowledge can be actively applied supporting a lasting transfer into working practice.

 Find out more about various existing opportunities below or get in touch with us at email@example.com to develop your customised training solutions.

 In our open e-learning platform TransMed Academy we host online courses as well as recordings of our webinar series.

 For the next generation of translational scientists (PhDs, Postdocs and MDs), we have developed an online course touching upon key aspects of translational research and medicines development.
 Learn more about target validation, predictive models, biomarkers, clinical trials, IP and European regulations through a variety of learning activities such as reading assignments, videos, quizzes and mindmaps.

 The course is self-paced and upon successful completion of the course, a certificate can be obtained.
 Student investment time for the whole course approximately 10 hours.

 - Neuroscience 2020 – With the help of NeurATRIS, French node of EATRIS, the French Club of Glial Cells and the GDR “Microglia and neuroinflammation” offer two mini-symposia on “Innovating therapies for glial cell related diseases” and “The role of microglia in health and disease”.